 Office hours will be held during study hall every day.
-If you would like to schedule a time to meet with me outside of study hall, please email me to do so.
+If you would like to schedule a time to meet, please email me to do so.
 Please visit me sooner rather than later!
 I am always happy to help.

 Email